Last Updated on September 7, 2022

 Driving Directions and Parking Information

 The quickest access to the Hanging Rock Trail is via the Hanging Rock State Park Visitor Center Parking Lot (1005 Visitor Center Drive, Westfield, NC 27053).
-As of Summer 2021, the Visitor Center is closed due to renovation.

-Portable restrooms are next to the trailhead, and there are additional restrooms a short walk away down the adjacent Indian Creek Trail.
+The Visitor Center has restrooms, and there are additional restrooms a short walk away down the adjacent Indian Creek Trail.

 Hiking The Hanging Rock Trail (From Start to Finish)